Teleconsult Singapore

 What the doctor will ask

-• Highest temperature, when fever started, and whether it responds to medication
+• Highest temperature, when fever started, and whether paracetamol brings it down

-• Associated symptoms such as cough, rash, diarrhoea, pain, or urinary symptoms
+• Associated symptoms: cough, sore throat, vomiting, diarrhoea, rash, urinary symptoms

-• Recent travel, sick contacts, mosquito exposure, or infectious outbreaks
+• Recent travel, sick contacts, mosquito exposure, dengue and flu vaccination history

 Frequently asked questions